How to Choose the Best Realtor to Sell Your Home

 Because interviewing multiple candidates allows you to compare and contrast key information.

-And you can use that information to help you pick the realtor best qualified to sell your home.
+And you can use that information to help you pick the best realtor.

-Here are a few of the important things to ask when interviewing a realtor.
+Here are a few of the important things to ask a realtor when selling.

 Do you have experience selling in my area?